 Do you love the Sierra Nevada?
 Want to help restore and protect the Range of Light?
 Do you want to gain valuable environmental professional experience?

-The application period for 2019-20 SNAP is now open!
-Applications are due by July 31st.
+We will be accepting applications for spring Half-Term positions from January 20th – February 14th, 2020.
 To learn more about the application process, click the “Application Instructions” button above for details.